Gillian's Wonderland Pier bringing in Icona hotel owners to 'enhance' Ocean City amusement park

 OCEAN CITY — The Cape May County sheriff last Thursday ordered Gillian’s Wonderland Pier to …

-“Living in Ocean City for more than 40 years, Gillian’s Wonderland Pier has been a favorite place for not only my wife and I, but also our children and now grandchildren,” said Eustace Mita, chairman and CEO of Icona Resorts.
-“We are looking forward to working alongside Jay and his family as both families are committed to providing a wholesome guest experience.”
+“We are looking forward to working alongside Jay and his family as both families are committed to providing a wholesome guest experience,” Mita said.

 In his early years, Eustace started Mita Leasing, which became one of the top 10 leasing companies on the East Coast.